hci-lab-um/heuristics-for-test-tool-design/About-the-research/About-the-research.md

 **Finding out who is testing software:** To better understand the potential in tester persona development, we asked "Who is testing?" in a further detailed survey which provided evidence of the heterogenous nature of the testing community, and the wide range of people’s characteristics, contexts, approaches, and requirements.
 The data indicated that the people designing tools may benefit from a framework to help them better understand testers and the contexts for testing.
 A paper "Breaking Tester Stereotypes: who is testing and why it matters" was presented in July 2024 at the BCS HCI 2024 conference and has been published by them, and a journal paper "The Software Testing Community and IT Stereotypes: a study with industry professionals" is published in IWC journal 2025.
 There is a [summary on a blog](https://isabelevansconsultancy.wordpress.com/2024/07/26/research-report-breaking-tester-stereotypes-who-is-testing-and-why-it-matters/) and [preprints on this repository](preprints.md).

-**Encapsulating findings in a usable summary:** Based on the data analysed so far, we are working on building a set of heuristics for tool designers to use when designing test tools.
-Iterating through a series of reviews of versions of the heuristics both with UX experts and practitioners, and with test experts and practitioners.
+**Encapsulating findings in a usable summary:** Based on the data analysed so far, we built a set of heuristics for tool designers to use when designing test tools.
+We iterated through a series of reviews of versions of the heuristics both with UX experts and practitioners, and with test experts and practitioners.
 The draft heuristics are [listed on this repository](README.md), with their explanations and suggested activities.

 **Shaping the Heuristics:** First, we needed to understand how heuristics should be developed and what they look like.
 Should they be like Nielsen's Ten Heuristics?
 Like Bach and Bolton's FEW HICCUPS?
 Something different?
 We looked at many examples to see how heuristics are displayed and discovered that they have different levels of directedness and also that they are displayed in different formats.
 Working with UX practitioners and experts, we trialed and refined various styles for the heuristics and chose a format - the short question with explanation - used in this repository.
 Based on that format, we then set out to design a set of heuristic questions, grounded in the research data collected earlier.